rlancaste/AstroPi3/README.md

 - Puts Shortcuts for Kstars and PHD2 on the Desktop

-- Installs INDI Web Manager and enables the service on startup
+- Installs INDI Web Manager App, indiweb, and python3-pip

-- Places a shortcut/launcher for INDI Web Manager on the Desktop
+- Places a shortcut/launcher for INDI Web Manager App on the Desktop

 Icons included in repo:
 The icons for INDI, KStars, and PHD2 are included in their respective packages and are the same